DivyanshuChavan2195/StreetScanAi/README.md

 1. **Map not loading**: Check internet connection and ensure Leaflet CSS is loaded
 2. **Location not working**: Enable location services in your browser
-3. **AI analysis failing**: Check if Gemini API key is configured correctly
+3. **AI analysis failing**: Check if OPENAI API key is configured correctly
 4. **Build errors**: Ensure all dependencies are installed with `npm install`

 ### Browser Requirements: